WASHINGTON COUNCIL OF THE BLIND Constitution and Bylaws

 The president may appoint any number of persons to the awards committee.

-Removing requirement that the alternate delegate travel expenses be covered by WCB.
+Removed requirement that the alternate delegate travel expenses be covered by WCB.
+Bylaw 2

 Changes adopted at 2012 convention